rust-embedded/rust-raspberrypi-OS-tutorials/07_uart_chainloader/README.md

 Running from an SD card was a nice experience, but it would be extremely tedious to do it for every new binary.
 Let's write a [chainloader] using [position independent code].
 This will be the last binary you need to put on the SD card for quite some time.
-Each following tutorial will prove a `chainboot` target in the `Makefile` that lets you conveniently load the kernel over `UART`.
+Each following tutorial will provide a `chainboot` target in the `Makefile` that lets you conveniently load the kernel over `UART`.

 Our chainloader is called `MiniLoad` and is inspired by [raspbootin].